 Hydrogeologists use core analysis data to determine flow and storage in aquifers and to consider their vulnerability to pollution.
 By attributing models with data, aquifer management is much easier.

-In the mineral extractive industry the objective of coring and core analysis is to characterise rock for an evaluation of reserves.
-A special case exists for mineral brines where fluid density and viscosity affects extraction.
+In the mineral extractive industry, the objective of coring and core analysis is to characterise rock for an evaluation of reserves.
+A special case exists for mineral brines where fluid density and viscosity affect extraction.

-Used alone or in conjunction with other data e.g. pore fluid geochemistry, field-scale hydraulic properties, pump test data and borehole logging provides a powerful tool for investigating hydrogeology and reservoir properties, resolving problems in both the saturated and unsaturated zone.
+Used alone or in conjunction with other data, e.g. pore fluid geochemistry, field-scale hydraulic properties, pump test data and borehole logging, sample testing provides a powerful tool for investigating hydrogeology and reservoir properties, resolving problems in both the saturated and unsaturated zones.

 We have extensive experience of testing operations in the UK and overseas for a wide range of clients including Government agencies, water industry and private sector consultancies.

-BGS holds records and data from over half-a-million boreholes distributed throughout the UK and this information can be used to geologically classify and make regional interpretation of new data.
+We hold records and data from over half-a-million boreholes distributed throughout the UK and this information can be used to geologically classify and make regional interpretations of new data.
 The laboratory sample reference collection and datasets formed a basis for the Major and Minor Aquifer Properties Manuals and associated databases.

-- BGS UKGEOS Glasgow and boreholes peripheral to forthcoming Thornton Geoenergy Observatory
+- BGS UK Geoenergies Observatories’ Glasgow Observatory and boreholes peripheral to the Cheshire Geoenergy Observatory

 - DTC Penrith Sandstone study